Skip to main content

 • Changes the date that money from the rural provider access and affordability fund, which is used for the rural provider access and affordability stimulus grant program, reverts to the general fund from July 1, 2024, to December 31, 2024;

-• Transfers $495,000 of ARPA money allocated for domestic violence, sexual assault, or culturally specific programs from the state domestic violence and sexual assault services fund to the behavioral and mental health cash fund; and
+• Transfers $495,000 of ARPA money from the state domestic violence and sexual assault services fund to the behavioral and mental health cash fund; and

 • Extends the repeal date of the statute requiring the behavioral health administration to take certain actions related to the behavioral health-care provider workforce from September 1, 2024, to July 1, 2027, and continues required reports through the new repeal date.

-The bill makes changes to appropriations programs funded with ARPA money, including adjusting appropriated amounts and granting roll-forward spending authority.
+The act makes changes to appropriations programs funded with ARPA money, including adjusting appropriated amounts and granting roll-forward spending authority.

 Status